Linear coactions of discrete quantum groups on the circle: Discrete quantum automorphism group

 The first author would like to thank Stefaan Vaes for useful discussion through private communication on the material in this subsection.
-This is discussed in details in \cite{dg_outer}, but we briefly recollect the main result without proof in this section.
-The set-up of \cite{dg_outer} is von Neumann algebraic, but can be extended to $C^*$ algebraic set-up almost verbatim, which we will need here.
+This has already been introduced briefly in \cite{dg_outer}, but we explicitly describe the main result with proof in this section.
+We would like to mention that, although we originally intended to give a detailed proof in a preprint named `Discrete quantum group of outer automorphisms of von Neumann algebras' by the first named author, as referred in \cite{dg_outer}, we have now decided to give the proofs in this present article only, to make it self contained.
+We will not include these proofs in any other preprint or article written by us.